-Study Abroad in Norway for Pakistani Students
+Study abroad in Norway for Pakistani students

 Norway is ranked as the Best Place to live in the world because of their quality of education, well paid jobs and such beautiful environment, views of beautiful Mother Nature which includes mountains, glaciers, fjords and lakes covering around 70% of its land.
 Norway is ranked as the Best Place to Live in the United Nation’s annual Human Development Report, and it ranked as the best out of nearly 200 countries.
-The education in Norway is absolutely free for all, including Non-EU international students, and the quality of education is comparatively similar to other European and American countries.
-That’s why it is becoming one of the most preferred study abroad destinations day by day.
+The education in Norway is absolutely free for all, including Pakistani Non-EU international students, and the quality of education is comparatively similar to other European and American countries.
+That’s why it is becoming one of the most preferred study abroad destinations for Pakistani students day by day.

 There is no tuition fee in any public sector institution in Norway and it’s applicable for all courses, from diploma and short courses to Master’s and PhD.
 However, some private sector institutes may charge some fees but that’s comparatively quite lower than other European and American countries providing similar standards of education.
-The high quality of education in Norwegian Universities and colleges has led to more and more international students choosing to study in Norway.
+The high quality of education in Norwegian Universities and colleges has led to more and more international students including Pakistani students choosing to study in Norway.

 Without any doubt, Norway is one of the country where mother nature is at its best.
 Such beautiful views of mountains, glacier, lakes and breathtaking fjords covers around two third of its land.
 You will definitely never get bored of such beautiful views if you ever go for road trip in Norway.